Applied-Blockchain-Lab/ets-js-library/docs/listeners.md

 listeners.listenForTicketApproval(callback);
 ```
 #### Emitted by:
-Can not be emmitted by functions in this library.
+Can not be emitted by functions in this library.

 ### Listen for Ticket approval for all (Everyone)